 Applying for a secured credit card

 When you apply for a secured credit card, you’ll need enough cash on hand to pay the deposit, which is usually one to two times the amount of the credit limit.
 Depending on the card, you’ll need to provide a deposit of at least $200 to $500.
 You’ll also likely have to go through a credit check when applying, but don’t fret, you’re virtually guaranteed to be approved for a secured card.
 If you’re a newcomer to Canada, though, you’ll want to check if the card issuer allows for applications from those without permanent residency status.

 In the case of some secured credit cards, you may also have to pay a setup fee that’s separate from the deposit.
 This fee is usually a percentage of your credit limit.
 For example, if you apply for a secured credit card with a credit limit of $2,000 and the setup fee is 3%, you’ll have to pay $60.

 Using a secured credit card

-Once you’ve been approved for your secured credit card and paid your deposit and setup fee, you can start using your secured credit card to build or rebuild your credit rating.
-You can use a secured credit card exactly as you would an unsecured credit card.
-Some secured credit cards have higher interest rates than unsecured credit cards so you should pay off your balance in full at the end of every month.
+Once you’ve been approved for your secured credit card and paid your deposit, you can start using your secured credit card to build or rebuild your credit rating.
+You can use a secured card exactly as you would an unsecured card – including making purchases online or over the phone.
+That said, there may be some limitations (i.e. some car rental agencies may not accept secured credit cards).

 Life after a secured credit card

-A secured credit card is a stepping stone for Canadians with no credit rating or a bad credit rating.
+A secured credit card is a stepping stone for Canadians with no credit or a bad credit rating.
 If you’ve been approved for a secured credit card, now is your chance to prove to your lender that you’re capable of using credit responsibly.
-You should pay off your credit card every month, if possible, and if you can’t, you should keep the balance to less than 35% of your credit limit.
+You should pay off your credit card every month in full, if possible, and if you can’t, you should keep the balance to less than 35% of your credit limit.